UCSF-TI/TIPCC-Tools/README.md

 ```
 cbc -h
 ```
-on the command line and you'll see what's available for you.
+on the command line and you'll see all the things that have been made available for you.